-If you need to speak to a doctor for a NEW, URGENT medical problem and do NOT have a cough or fever please call the surgery on 01280 702436
+If you need to speak to a doctor for a NEW, URGENT medical problem and do NOT have COVID-19 symptoms please call the surgery on 01280 702436

 You will be added to a telephone list and contacted during the course of the day by a clinician.

 The majority of problems will be dealt with over the phone.
 If you need a prescription it will be sent to a pharmacy electronically so you can collect it.
 If you need a sick note it will be posted or emailed to you.